Employers Obligations in Cyprus

 - Set priority in taking collective measures of protection against taking individuals ones.

-New employer obligations.
+New employer obligations

 In brief

-The House of Representatives voted in favour of certain amendments to the provisions of the Protection of Wages Law (“Law”), which was published in the Cyprus Government Gazette on 16 December 2022, introducing new obligations for employers.
+Also, the House of Representatives voted in favour of certain amendments to the provisions of the Protection of Wages Law (“Law”), which was published in the Cyprus Government Gazette on 16 December 2022, introducing new obligations for employers.

 Important provisions are introduced in relation to the method of salary payment, obligation of issuing payslips and processing of salary deductions.